michaelpowers8/2024-Live-Election-Results/README.md

 <!-- end of the list -->

-The swing states' detail tables will include the following extra information about each county:
+The swing states' detail tables will include the following extra information about each COUNTY:
 - Name of the county
 - Date/Time data acquired
 - Leading Candidate